harens/checkdigit/README.rst

 As well as this, feel free to open an issue with any new suggestions or bug reports.
 Every contribution is appreciated.

-To find out more, please read our `contributing guidelines <https://checkdigit.readthedocs.io/en/latest/contributing.html>`_.
+To find out more, please read our `contributing page <https://checkdigit.readthedocs.io/en/latest/contributing.html>`_.
 Thank you!

 📙 License
 -----------